Noteolvides/PianoGame/README.md

 * Then you will run the MainServer starting the Server, and then the MainCient to start the Client.

 There's the option of using the ConfigurationCreation main in order to autogenerate a config.json, adding the setting you wish and the configuration of keys of the piano you prefer.
+The config.json file has the same port and ip for user and server.

 **Client**